 90.12 The friends everywhere must now orient themselves to the significances of these twin anniversaries.
 They must be spiritually prepared through prayer and study of the Teachings to obtain a deeper appreciation of the station and purpose of Bahá’u’lláh and of the basic meaning of His mighty Covenant.
 Such preparation is at the very core of their striving to effect a transformation in their individual and collective lives.
 Let all the friends—every man, woman and youth—demonstrate through the high quality of their inner life and private character, the unified spirit of their association one with another, the rectitude of their conduct in relation to all, and the excellence of their achievements, that they belong to a truly enlightened and exemplary community; that their Best Beloved, whose Ascension they will commemorate, had not suffered His life on earth in vain.
 Let these requisites be the standard of their efforts to teach His Cause, the hallmark of their homage to the King of Kings.

-90.13 Our dear and valued Coworkers: It is at such a time of profound anticipation for us that world society finds itself in a critical phase of its transition to the character envisioned for it by the Lord of the Age.
+90.13 Our dear and valued co-workers: It is at such a time of profound anticipation for us that world society finds itself in a critical phase of its transition to the character envisioned for it by the Lord of the Age.
 The winds of God rage on, upsetting old systems, adding impetus to the deep yearning for a new order in human affairs, and opening the way for the hoisting of the banner of Bahá’u’lláh in lands from which it has hitherto been barred.
 The rapidity of the changes being wrought stirs up the expectations which inspire our dreams in the closing decade of the twentieth century.
 The situation is equally a bright portent and a weighty challenge.

 90.14 It is portentous of the profound change in the structure of present-day society which attainment to the Lesser Peace implies.
 Hopeful as are the signs, we cannot forget that the dark passage of the Age of Transition has not been fully traversed; it is as yet long, slippery and tortuous.
 For godlessness is rife, materialism rampant.
 Nationalism and racism still work their treachery in men’s hearts, and humanity remains blind to the spiritual foundations of the solution to its economic woes.
 For the Bahá’í community the situation is a particular challenge, because time is running out and we have serious commitments to keep.
 The most immediate of these are: One, to teach the Cause of God and build its divinely ordained institutions throughout the world with wisdom, courage and urgency; and two, to complete on Mount Carmel the construction of the Terraces of the Shrine of the Báb and the remaining buildings on the Arc of the World Administrative Center of the Faith.
 The one calls for resolute, sustained and confident action on the part of the individual believer.
 The other requires a liberal outpouring of funds.
 Both are intimately related.